backingUpYouTube/backUpYouTubePyCollection/README.md

 * python backUpChannelAnnotations.py
 > Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
 * python backUpConnectedVideos.py
+> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
 * python backUpPlaylistAnnotations.py
+> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
 * python backUpChannelAnnotations.py
+> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.